masoncashews/rundeck-aws/Readme.md

 * [ ] Make SSO optional
 * [ ] Add an API Proxy to mimic *Advanced Webhooks* offered by Rundeck Enterprise
 * [ ] Ditch the fork of Vouch-Proxy and use OpenResty NGINX with a module to rewrite headers
+* [ ] Automate a pipleline to build and publish a docker container

 &nbsp;
 ## Architecture